 Together, these changes have altered the Earth's biological diversity and are causing its loss at a rate that has only occurred in the major catastrophes of the planet's history.

-Based on the study of the fossil record, the life span of species in various groups has been estimated; for example, a mammal species is considered to be extinct after 1 million years of origin (Lawton and May, 2005).
+Based on the study of the fossil record, the life span of species in various groups has been estimated; for example, mammal species are considered to be extinct after 1 million years of origin (Lawton and May 2005).

 While extinction is a natural process, the current rate or speed of extinction is much faster than the natural extinction rate.
 It is estimated that species are becoming extinct 100 to 1,000 times faster and that in the next few decades it will be 1,000 to 10,000 times faster.